 It's important to let kids know that they can still enjoy the holidays while also acknowledging that certain parts will be hard.
 One way to do this is to create an arts-and-crafts activity to do with kids that can be lots of fun, while also remembering the person they have lost.

-I saw this great tutorial a while back on making lanterns with kids out of old jars and tissue paper (discovered on pinterest, obviously.
-Didn't know we were on pinterest??
+I saw this great tutorial a while back on making lanterns with kids out of old jars and tissue paper (discovered on Pinterest, obviously.
+Didn't know we were on Pinterest??
 Get over to our page and follow us please and thank you).
-I immediately thought it could be adapted into a great grief activity for kids.
-Though I am suggesting it here for Thanksgiving, I think it could be easily used any time of year as an activity for grieving kids.
+Anyway, I immediately thought it could be adapted into a great grief activity for kids.

 Memory Lantern: A Grief Activity for Kids

 - Colored tissue paper

 Start by letting kids know what they will be doing: making a lantern that can be used as a Thanksgiving decoration, or which can be kept private in their room if they prefer.